-Decubitus ulcers are injuries to the skin and soft tissue that occur when prolonged pressure obstructs blood flow.
+Decubitus ulcers are injuries to the skin that occur when prolonged pressure obstructs blood flow.
 Decubitus ulcer staging helps doctors determine the best treatment plan for these types of wounds.

 Also known as bedsores, pressure ulcers, or pressure sores, decubitus ulcers affect people living with medical conditions, such as paraplegia or quadriplegia, that restrict their mobility.